BjornL1/cycling-gothenburg/README.md

 - __Initiation of concept__

-Bicycling has become more popular in recent years in Gothenburg, in combination with improving bike lane network, the evolution of e-bikes, and ambitious targets from local authorities to use environmentally friendly transportation solutions, a new market opportunity has been enabled.
+Bicycling has become more popular in recent years in Gothenburg, combined with an improved bike lane network, the evolution of e-bikes, and ambitious targets from local authorities to use environmentally friendly transportation solutions, a new market opportunity has been enabled.
 Gothenburg cycling trips can offer the potential increase for bike trips.

 - __Key goals for the site__